crubio/surfe-diem-api/README.md

 The production database is backed up as `surfe-diem-api.db.backup`.
 To update the production database:
 1. Create a new backup of your local database
 2. Commit the backup file to GitHub
-3. Deploy the updated code to Render
+3. Deploy the updated code to your hosting platform

 ## 🤝 Contributing